New Variants Will Even Further Stretch our Workflows

 an approach to address the complexity within publishing.
 We need a point of view to help to organize all the efforts going into publishing.

-To achieve our goals of overcoming sluggish content, we aim to align structural standards using a Master Content Model™
+To achieve our goals of overcoming sluggish content, we aim to align structural standards using a Core Content Model™

 , managed separately from content and separately from systems of record.
 When we adopt standards into our structural standards, including DITA XML, schema.org